st93642/st93642/README.md

 ### About Me

 I'm a Computer Science student specializing in Software Engineering with a strong passion for cybersecurity, software development, and continuous learning.
-Currently pursuing my Bachelor of Science in Software Engineering at Transport and Telecommunication Institute (TSI) in Latvia.
+Currently pursuing my Bachelor of Science in Software Engineering.

-**Location:** Latvia
-**Headline:** Software engineering student

 ### Education

-- **Bachelor of Science - BS, Software Engineering**
-  Transport and Telecommunication Institute (TSI), Aug 2025 - Jul 2030
 - **Associate's degree, Software Engineering**
   42 Wolfsburg, Feb 2021 - May 2023 (Remote Study Trial Supporter)
 - **Associate's degree, Navigation**